-If you’ve overplucked your eyebrows in the past because of fashion trends, have gaps in your brows or simply have naturally thin eyebrow hairs, getting microblading can help you achieve a fuller, natural look without appearing fake.
+If you’ve over plucked your eyebrows in the past because of fashion trends, have gaps in your brows or simply have naturally thin eyebrow hairs, getting microblading can help you achieve a fuller, natural look without appearing fake.
 Especially if you suffer from a chronic or medical condition that’s caused your eyebrows to thin out, this can greatly improve your appearance and boost your self-esteem all in one go.
-Since microblading fills in individual hair strokes, you can even address gaps instead of your full brows on an as-needed basis. https://stacyknows.com/top-4-things-you-should-know-about-eyebrow-microblading/
+Since microblading or microshading brows, fills in your brows with individual hair strokes, you can even address gaps instead of your full brows on an as-needed basis. https://stacyknows.com/top-4-things-you-should-know-about-eyebrow-microblading/

 Yes the names might sound confusingly similar but microblading and microshading are totally different, we promise.